IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 10b - 11a | Week 9: Future Project -

+0. Post the outcome of the exercises and the feedback that you received.

+1. Develop your project as you've been directed to in your weekly feedback.
+Fill the critical holes.

+2. Develop a low-fi physical prototype of your artifact.
+Post images and reflect on the process.

+3. Find 2-4 more research resources that are benefiting you, at the given point that you are at.
+What can you research to help give you ideas about your idea conflict (to elaborate it) and/or other aspects (ie categories) of your world that have not been developed with reference to your main concept.
+Remember: Copy, Transform, Combine.!

+4. Work on your narrative, developing and iterating it.

 ### Semester Week 9b - 10a | Week 8: Future Project -

 0. Post the outcome of the exercises and the feedback that you received.